bmwise14/crypto_music/README.md

 a) Light Sensor - we wanted to use a light sensor to turn on and off our crypto-miner.
 Crypto Box only works during the day.

 b) Heart Rate Monitor - This is will be connected to your finger and will serve as a link to you and the crypto box.
 The crypto miner's pulse is tied to yours, such that it is only works when you have a pulse.
+The Heart Rate Monitor was based off the [PulseSensor project](https://pulsesensor.com/pages/code-and-guide).
+We tied the [PulseSensor_BPM](https://pulsesensor.com/pages/getting-advanced) code in arduino to our own arduino code.

 c) LCD Display - The display is used to output your heart rate and show the hashes being mined.
 It will also display different messages after a successful mine.
 Here is the [video](https://www.youtube.com/watch?v=zzGWcZ2E5CY) we used to connect the LCD display without a potentiometer.